SpiderPL/spiderpl.github.io/index.md

 I tested a hypothesis that, based on the number of the farthest bounces, will allow categorizing the golfers' style of play and tested the accuracy of the hypothesis by creating a ranking to compare with the play season ranking

 #### Mushrooms clasifications
+Achieved 100% assessment using recall metric.
+This was possible due to a small number of examples without measurement errors.
+* This learned model may only be a suggestion whether the mushroom found in the forest is edible.
+Also, it is much easier to confuse a feature in a young mushroom.

 #### Dog kaggle